!!!THRASH METAL FROM SLOVAKIA!!!

 Welcome to the FILTHY DOGS OF METAL Webzine.

-Tell us a few things about PERFORMED (Members, Starting Year etc).
+Tell us a few things about ACID FORCE (Members, Starting Year etc).

-You have recently released your album ''Moronia''.
-What is the Feedback from your audience as well as from the Press?
+You have recently released your album ''World Targets in Megadeaths''.
+What is the feedback from your audience as well as from the press?

 Your music style is Thrash Metal.
 Which are your main influences (Favourite Artists / Bands etc.)

-Which attributes, do you think, that a new Thrash Metal Band should have in order to gain identity and be unique?
+What attributes do you think that a new Thrash Metal Band should have in order to gain identity and be unique?

-Do you believe that Bandcamp and other Digital Platforms help the new Thrash Metal Bands?
-Which, do you think, is the ideal way for a Band to promote its work?
+Do you believe that Digital Platforms help the new Thrash Metal Bands?
+Which, do you think, is the ideal way for a band to promote its work?

 Do you know anything about the Hellenic Metal Scene?